HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/countContentItemsLibsVP.md

     <br>

-    If counting a large number of items, you may need to increase the session timeout setting of your server.
-This can be done using the IBM WebSphere Application Server administration console.
-Navigate to:
+    To count a large number of items, you might need to increase the server session timeout setting.
+Use the IBM WebSphere Application Server administration console to go to:

     <br><br>Application Servers > WebSphere_Portal > Container Settings > Web Container Settings > Session Management.